Misophonia: Signs and symptoms

-Diagnosis and assessment
+Diagnosis

 In 2022, clinical and scientific leaders convened to create a consensus definition of misophonia, agreeing that it is a disorder of decreased tolerance to specific sounds and their associated stimuli.
 During the early phase of research on misophonia, it was defined by different criteria, and different methods were used to diagnose it and assess symptom severity.
 As a result of a lack of consensus about how to define and evaluate misophonia, comparisons between study cohorts were difficult, measurement tools were not psychometrically well-validated, and the field could not rigorously assess the efficacy of different treatment approaches.
 The consensus definition is still not universally accepted by misophonia experts.

 Despite some early proposals, there is no scholarly consensus about diagnostic criteria or assessment procedures for misophonia.
 Many doctors are unaware of the disorder.

 It appears that misophonia can occur on its own or with other health, developmental, and psychiatric problems.
-These comorbid conditions include anxiety disorders, post-traumatic stress disorder, OCD, and depressive disorders.
+These comorbid conditions include anxiety disorders, post-traumatic stress disorder, obsessive–compulsive disorder (OCD), and depressive disorders.
 Misophonia is distinguishable from hyperacusis, which is not specific to a given sound and need not involve a similarly strong emotional reaction, and from phonophobia, the fear of sounds, but it may occur with either.
-When attempting to diagnose a patient with misophonia, doctors sometimes mistake its symptoms for an anxiety disorder, bipolar disorder, obsessive-compulsive disorder, or obsessive-compulsive personality disorder.
+When attempting to diagnose a patient with misophonia, doctors sometimes mistake its symptoms for an anxiety disorder, bipolar disorder, OCD, or obsessive-compulsive personality disorder.

 Due in part to the need for differential diagnosis with other psychiatric and audiological conditions, academic commentaries make various recommendations regarding misophonia assessment, including that misophonia diagnoses be made by multidisciplinary groups and draw upon multiple sources of data.

 Classification

 The diagnosis of misophonia is not recognized in the DSM-5-TR or the ICD-11 and it is not classified as a hearing or psychiatric disorder.

 The consensus among misophonia experts is that the relationship between misophonia and other conditions is unclear.
 Scholars debate whether misophonia should be considered an audiological or psychiatric disorder, with some evidence favoring the latter view.
-It has been tentatively suggested that misophonia belongs to the spectrum of obsessive-compulsive-and-related disorders, although the authors of that proposal also describe it as "premature".
+It has been tentatively suggested that misophonia belongs to the spectrum of obsessive–compulsive and related disorders, although the authors of that proposal also describe it as "premature".